osu-cass/eec-walkthrough-react/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!
+Your app is ready to be deployed.

-WARNING: User uploaded files are stored in `client/build/uploads` when running in production mode.
-If you run the build command it will replace all of the uploaded files that don't also exist in `client/public/uploads`.
-Make sure you backup all uploads before attempting to build.

 ## Learn More